ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 	terraform apply "plan1"
     ```

-    The {{site.data.keyword.cloud_notm}} resources are created and you will see the output similar to the terraform plan output.
+    The {{site.data.keyword.cloud_notm}} resources are created and you can see the output similar to the terraform plan output.

 ## Next steps for Terraform
 {: #s4hana-automation-next-steps-terraform}